 Supporting Parents in the Process of Accepting Reality

-He is a faculty member with both the Interdisciplinary Council on Development and Learning (ICDL) and Profectum, and an adjunct faculty with Fielding Graduate University in the Child and Infant Development PhD program where he also heads up the Infant and Early Childhood Development Research Incubator.
+He is a faculty member with both the International Council on Development and Learning (ICDL) and Profectum, and an adjunct faculty with Fielding Graduate University in the Child and Infant Development PhD program where he also heads up the Infant and Early Childhood Development Research Incubator.
 His latest role is the Medical Director of Positive Development.

 For many years people have struggled to get funding for DIR/Floortime.
 Dr. Feder has worked with colleagues in advocacy to fight for legislature to give the right to families to receive all evidence-based care.